pallebone/StrictBlockPAllebone/README.md

 # Implementing:

-As the list expects you to already have spamhaus's lists blocked, and is supplementing that list, you should begin by adding the spamhaus blocklists to your firewall.
+As the list expects you to already have the spamhaus/firehol lists blocked, and is supplementing that list, you should begin by adding the spamhaus blocklists to your firewall.

 Step 1: Create the Aliases for the blocklists we will be using, and allowlist if you desire:
 <img src="./Alias.png">